Harrisonburg, Virginia: Harrisonburg Downtown Historic District

 The approximately 100 acre Harrisonburg Downtown Historic District embraces the historic commercial and institutional core of the city.
 The principal axis of the district is Main Street, which runs approximately north–south through the district.
 Another principal thoroughfare is Liberty Street, which parallels Main Street.
 The principal cross axis is Market Street (US Highway 33), which intersects with Main Street on the east side of Court Square.
 The Romanesque Revival/Renaissance Revival 1896-97 Rockingham County Courthouse commands the square, and surrounding blocks arc densely developed with early twentieth century high-rise bank buildings and other commercial buildings from the 1870s through the 1950s.
 Most residential buildings dates to after the Civil War, when South Main Street developed as Harrisonburg's elite residential avenue.
 Notable houses from the period include Victorian/Queen Anne masterpieces such as Ute 1890 Joshua Wilton House and rarities such as the late 1880s Octagon House.
 Several fine Gothic Revival churches date to the early years of the twentieth century.
 Industrial buildings and warehouses date largely to the first half of the twentieth century and include the 1908 City Produce Exchange, a poultry shipping plant, and the late 1920s Maphis Chapman Co. gas storage tank factory.
 A complex of mid-twentieth century cinder block warehouses clusters near the 1913 Chesapeake Western Railway Station and the 1920-21 Rockingham Milling Co. roller mill on Chesapeake Avenue.
 Alter World War I automobile dealerships appeared in the downtown area.
 An outstanding example is the 1920 Rockingham Motor Co., an inspired Tudor Revival/Art Deco design.
 Architectural modernism achieved popularity in the 1940s and early 1950s at the end of the period of significance.
 Harrisonburg's downtown experienced a number of losses during the late twentieth century, but the recent rehabilitation of several key buildings demonstrates a growing commitment to the preservation of the district's historic character.

 Other sites

-In addition to the Thomas Harrison House, Hardesty-Higgins House, Harrisonburg Downtown Historic District, and Old Town Historic District, the Anthony Hockman House, Rockingham County Courthouse, Lucy F. Simms School, Whitesel Brothers, and Joshua Wilton House are listed on the National Register of Historic Places.
+In addition to the Thomas Harrison House, Hardesty-Higgins House, Harrisonburg Downtown Historic District, and Old Town Historic District, the Ida Mae Francis Tourist Home, Newtown Cemetery, Anthony Hockman House, Rockingham County Courthouse, Lucy F. Simms School, Whitesel Brothers, and Joshua Wilton House are listed on the National Register of Historic Places.